Frequently Asked Questions:

 How often do I change my cloth menstrual pad?

-You can change your cloth pad as often as you would a disposable.
-We recommend changing your pad at least every 4-5 hours depending on your flow and freshness requirements.
+Cloth pads hold more than a disposable pad.
+We recommend changing your pad every 6 hours depending on your flow and freshness requirements.
+They can, however, be worn overnight.
+You will know when its time to change as the pad will feel full and may feel wet if it has reached capacity.
 If you can't rinse it immediately, simply fold the used pad up, clip the snaps together to contain any fluid...and rinse when convenient.

 How many cloth pads do I need?